-It started with a question, as many stories do, when one year ago I asked the internet what this little boarded-up building at Fox Island’s Bella Bella Beach was about.
+It started with a question, as stories often do, when one year ago I asked the internet what this little boarded-up building at Fox Island’s sandspit was all about.

-Turns out, others also wondered.
+Turns out, others wondered too.
 Because now the Mystery at the DeMolay Sandspit Part I is my #1 most popular post on the blog!
-(Quite an upgrade from the previously top-ranking sippy cup rant of 2019).😜
+(Quite the upgrade from my previously top-ranking sippy cup rant of 2019). 😜

-And now that new information on the future of the sandspit’s three existing buildings came to light this summer, I’ve decided it’s time to share the second piece to one of my favorite puzzles.
+And now that new information has come to light on “my mystery building” (as well as the two other buildings on site), I’ve decided it’s time to share the second piece of one of my favorite puzzles.

 A Special Place

-But what’s more, the sandspit also has a fascinating social history full of mystery and intrigue.
+Not only is the sandspit beautiful, but it’s also home to a fascinating social history full of mystery and intrigue.

-Also in the original post, I dug into what the Masonic Order of DeMolay is/was, describing it in a very tip-of-the-iceberg way as an exclusive membership-based fraternity for young men aged 12 to 21 with hundreds of chapters worldwide boasting fancy alumni like Walt Disney, actor John Wayne, and broadcast journalist Walter Cronkite.
+But in my original post, I dug into what the Masonic Order of DeMolay actually is/was, describing it in a very tip-of-the-iceberg way as an exclusive membership-based fraternity for young men aged 12 to 21 seeking mentorship and comradery in hundreds of chapters worldwide.
+Some regions even boast fancy alumni like Walt Disney, actor John Wayne, and broadcast journalist Walter Cronkite.

 Plans for the Buildings:

-That’s why I was excited to see the structures mentioned in Gig Harbor Now’s June 27, 2022 news article.
+After living in my own little world of newspaper archives and emails to Fox Island peeps who found my posts on Google, I was excited to see the structures mentioned in Gig Harbor Now’s June 27, 2022 news article.
 That is – until I realized what the story was about.
-It details PenMet’s’ plan to remove two of the three buildings from the 3.5-acre site in a large-scale maintenance plan slated to begin this year.
+It details PenMet’s’ plan to remove two of the three buildings from the 3.5-acre site in a large-scale maintenance plan slated to begin very soon.

-I’ll try not to be too sad about this revelation, but it’s going to take some effort.
-My first step in understanding things is to research them.
+Cue all the dramatics.
+(I’ll try not to be too sad about this revelation, but it’s going to take some effort).

 From what I can tell, the agency plans to do the following: